Skip to main content

 • Are you satisfied with the salary offer?
 Does the salary fit your lifestyle?

-• Are there opportunities for promotions and career advancement?
+• Are there opportunities for promotions/career advancement?

 • Is the commute or relocation manageable?

 Step 4.
-Negotiating the Job Offer
+Negotiate the Offer

 • Is the salary what you expected?
 What is your salary/pay range?